 - present cases to more senior members of staff.

-In years one and two you will spend a day most weeks in a clinical environment of a hospital or community setting, where you will meet patients with clinical problems you have been learning about.
+In Years 1 and 2 you will spend a day most weeks in a clinical environment of a hospital or community setting, where you will meet patients with clinical problems you have been learning about.

 Year 3 Placement: